-Easy to make lamb shoulder in the slow cooker, amazingly delicious, fall-off-the-bone meat served with a rich gravy.
+It's easy to make lamb shoulder in the slow cooker.
+The meat is amazingly delicious and falls off the bone, and it is served with rich gravy.

 Jump to recipe